Samuel Atta Akyea: Committees

-In 2021, he was a member of the Appointment Committee.

-Atta Akyea is the Chairperson of the Mines and Energy Committee, a member of the Subsidiary Legislation Committee and also a member of the Special Budget Committee.
+In 2021, Atta Akyea was made Chairperson of the Mines and Energy Committee.
+He is also a member of the Subsidiary Legislation and Special Budget Committees.

 Ministerial appointment

-In January 2017, President Akufo-Addo nominated him to be Works and Housing Minister as part of his second batch of minister designates.
-Prior to his vetting by the appointments committee of Parliament, it emerged that he had made almost no input relevant to the ministry he had been nominated to head in addition he had not been involved in any relevant interaction with the Works and Housing committee.
-It was however, a credit to him that his track record for building strong institutions and enforcement of constitutional provisions would bode well for him in the sector.
-During his vetting by the appointments committee on 31 January 2017, he expressed his vision for the ministry he had been appointed to and promised to complete all uncompleted housing projects started by the John Dramani Mahama administration.
+In January 2017, President Akufo-Addo nominated him to serve in his government as Minister for Works and Housing.
+Prior to his vetting by the appointments committee of Parliament, it emerged that he had made no input relevant to the ministry he had been nominated to head.
+In addition he had not been involved in any relevant interaction with Parliament's Works and Housing committee.
+To his credit however, was his track record of building strong institutions by upholding constitutional provisions.
+During his vetting by the appointments committee on January 31, he expressed his vision for the ministry and pledged to complete all uncompleted housing projects started by the erstwhile John Dramani Mahama administration.
 He told the committee that he would prioritise the construction of houses for members of the judiciary.

-He was sworn in along with eleven other ministers by President Akufo-Addo on 8 February 2017 at the Jubilee House in Accra.
+He was sworn in along with eleven other ministers by President Akufo-Addo on 8 February 2017 at the Jubilee House.
+As Works and Housing Minister, Atta Akyea brought his legal expertise to bare, helping him to finalise the implementation of the Ghanaian building code and other legislative development.